LEADING OFF: Mets rest after melee, Whitlock starts again

 CHECK HIM

 The Mariners are hoping for good news on left-hander Marco Gonzales, who was hit on his left wrist by a 109 mph line drive in the first inning at Tampa Bay on Wednesday.
-The team said X-rays were pending.
+The team said X-rays were negative and he hasn’t been ruled out for his next start.

 The 30-year-old Gonzales entered the day 1-1 with a 3.29 ERA through three starts this season.